ThijsTerporten/Climbing-Traveller/README.md

 since I already have them split up.
 The negative side to this decision is that it makes the site feel kind of minimal in its current iteration, but that can be fixed in future updates.

+The design off the footer was played around with a lot.
+I decided to keep everything inlined for each respective part of it.
+This would result in more blank space for the time being but would in my opinion keep a more clean look on the page.

 ## Features